Global Stabilization for the BBM-KP equations on R2: Further Comments

 \begin{enumerate} \item[$(\mathcal{A})$] {\em Less regular initial data:} A significant natural open problem lies in relaxing the regularity requirements for the initial data.
 In particular, while \cite{saut2004} demonstrates the global well-posedness of the BBM-KP equation in the energy space, obtaining the corresponding observability inequality remains a challenge due to the lack of compactness propagation in this setting.
 Further investigations may focus on relaxing these regularity constraints or extending the analysis to other variations of the BBM-KP equation. \\

 \item[$(\mathcal{B})$] {\em Another nonlinear term $u^pu_x$ with $p=2$:} The principal issue for $p = 2$ lies in the unique continuation property (UCP).
-By utilizing the method presented in Subsection \ref{UCP}, it becomes clear that the conclusion hinges on the fact that $p+1$ is an even number.
-This observation leads to the possibility of extending the same UCP to the Generalized BBM-KP equation when $p$ is an odd integer.
-In such cases, the UCP holds due to similar structural properties of the equation.
+Using the method presented in Section \ref{UCP}, it becomes clear that the conclusion is based on the fact that $p+1$ is an even number.
+This observation leads to the possibility of extending the same UCP to the generalized BBM-KP equation when $p$ is an odd integer.
+In such cases, the UCP holds because of similar structural properties of the equation.
 However, for odd values of $p$, a major challenge arises in terms of well-posedness, as noted in Remark \ref{remark1}.
 In contrast, when $p$ is even, we achieve global well-posedness, as demonstrated in the case of $p = 2$.
-Our numerical experiments suggest that the exponential decay is also observed for the nonlinear exponent $p=2$, a case not covered in the current paper.
+Our numerical experiments suggest that exponential decay is also observed for the nonlinear exponent $p=2$, a case not covered in the current paper.
 This remains as an open problem to be addressed in future research.\\

 \item[$(\mathcal{C})$] {\em Damping Source localized in one direction:} The unique continuation property (UCP) for the BBM-KP equation is achieved when the solution is supported in a square region like \([ -B, B ] \times [ C, D ]\).
 In such a setting, the stabilization problem can be effectively reduced to proving the UCP, provided the damping term is localized within the same square region.
 However, a more complex situation arises when the damping term is localized in different geometric configurations.
 For example, if the damping is supported in a strip such as \(\mathbb{R} \times [ C, D ]\) or \([ -B, B ] \times \mathbb{R}\), the UCP must be established for solutions \(u\) that are supported within these unbounded strip-like regions.
 The challenge here stems from the difficulty in controlling the propagation of information or energy dissipation in unbounded domains, which complicates the application of classical UCP techniques.
 This presents a natural and significant open problem in our context.
 Achieving the UCP in these geometries is crucial for extending the stabilization results to more general damping configurations.